phauer/edinburgh-wordpress-theme/README.md

 # Edinburgh Wordpress Template

 Upcoming Wordpress theme for my blog.

-**Please mind that this theme is currently under construction!
-It's not finished yet.**
+Please mind that this theme is tailored for my blog.
+It may also work for your use case, but don't expect it.

 ## Setup Development Environment